 Community Programs – Children & Adults

 Oak Hill’s group homes provide quality homes for children and adults with intellectual and physical disabilities.
 Located throughout Connecticut, each home has been carefully designed to accommodate the needs of the people living in them.
 Our group homes have full-time and part-time support staff, supervisors, nurses, speech therapists, occupational therapists, physical therapists and social workers.
 Our staff also includes dietitians, managers, and behavior specialists.
-Most participants have their own bedroom.
-Two to eight program participants live in a home with the average being six per home .
+Most individuals have their own bedroom.
+Two to eight program individuals live in a home with the average being six per home .